Brentwood Home vs Saatva Mattress

 Saatva’s flagship mattress is a 14.5” or 11.5” (you choose which height you prefer) bed with pocketed coils, innersprings, and memory foam in its construction.
 Despite the layer of memory foam, it has a more traditional innerspring feel with a firm pillow topper.

 The Saatva mattress comes in three different firmness models: Plush Soft, Luxury Firm, and Firm.
 We tried the Luxury Firm, which is their most popular model, and found it to be around a medium-firm on our scale.
 If you’d like something a bit softer or something even firmer, you have those options with the Plush Soft and Firm models.
+You can see all the firmness options on Saatva’s website.

 Because this bed is quite firm, even at its middle model, we think it’s well suited for back and stomach sleepers.
 Plus, the coils offer plenty of support, regardless of your size.
 If you’re a side or combo sleeper, we’d suggest opting for the Plush Soft model to get some added pressure relief.
 However, we’d also note that particularly petite folks may still find the Plush Soft to be too firm for a full night of side sleeping.